Uttarakhand: Horrifying images of accident hard to forget for locals | Business

 - India

+The residents informed the authorities and immediately rushed to the accident site to lend a helping hand in rescue efforts.

-Rescue teams reached the spot within half an hour of the accident but by that time the desperate cries of the accident victims had died down already, Virendra Panwar who runs a hotel in Rikhaun Khadd said.
+Rescue teams reached the spot within half-an-hour of the accident, but by then, the desperate cries of the accident victims had already died down, Virendra Panwar, who runs a hotel in Rikhaun Khadd, said.

 Most of them had died on the spot, he said.

 ''I saw bodies with missing limbs lying here and there.
-Some of them were even hanging from the trees down the gorge,'' said Zilla Panachayat member Hakam Singh Rawat, an eyewitness of the accident.
+Some of them were even hanging from the trees down the gorge,'' said district panchayat member Hakam Singh Rawat, an eyewitness of the accident.

 He said he was driving right behind the bus and even tried to overtake it in the course of the journey.